 Her qualities are undeniable.
 She is passionate about addressing climate change, overcoming poverty, reforming technical and vocation education and training, tacking flood-related issues and boosting food security.

 She is also an outspoken, conscientious critic of the massive land reclamation project off the southern coast of Penang Island, even though it landed her in the bad books of the DAP.
 As someone who opposes this mega-project, I salute her for that.

 Policy-wise, she is a brilliant MP, and no one can say otherwise.

-But she has one problem that could have contributed to her loss: her absence from Permatang Pauh most of the time.
+But she had one problem that could have contributed to her loss: her absence from Permatang Pauh most of the time.

-Despite being Permatang Pauh MP, she is not often in her constituency, as she spends much of her time in Kuala Lumpur.
+Despite being Permatang Pauh MP, she was not often in her constituency, as she spent much of her time in Kuala Lumpur.

 This, right here, is the issue with Anwar’s family.
 They have been keeping the seat for years, and yet they have not spent enough time there.
 Moreover, they rarely remain in the seat for long: they have a tendency to move on to contest in other constituencies in distant states, like a bunch of ‘political nomads’.

 That appears to have infuriated her constituents, especially the older ones.
 While young voters are keen to look at an MP’s policy preferences, older voters look at whether their MP can be in the constituency most of the time and attend to their problems immediately.

 “Kamu tak turun kawasan selalu, kenapa kami nak undi kau balik?”
 (If you don’t visit the constituency frequently, why should we vote you back?)
 This is what many voters may have felt.